TevHeath/tevheath.github.io/docs/index.md

 # Welcome
 Hello!
-I’m TJ, a Computer Engineering student with a Minor in Physics at the University of Guelph.
+I’m TJ, a Engineering student .
 I chose the University of Guelph for its hands-on engineering curriculum, where each year includes industry-relevant design projects that build essential skills and connections.

 On November 4th, I embarked on a major update to my website to create a portfolio that documents my journey as a Computer Engineering student.
 While some sections are still under construction, the site is a living document where you can explore the continuous development of my skills and projects.
 Each update captures my growth as an engineer and is designed to provide a clear and dynamic view of my work.

 # Interests
-My **technology interests** center on hardware design and power management for data centers, especially regarding efficient, sustainable support for AI applications.
+My **technology interests** centers around designing communication systems and power management for data centers, especially regarding efficient, sustainable support for AI applications.
 I believe that well-designed data center infrastructure is essential for advancing modern technology.

 My **research interests** as an undergraduate span both software applications and the hardware aspects of the electromagnetic spectrum using electrical engineering techniques.
 I am passionate about creating impactful projects that merge technical depth with innovative thinking.